-Deborah Epstein Henry is an internationally recognized expert on workplace restructuring, talent management, work/life balance, and the retention and promotion of lawyers, with a focus on women.
+Deborah Epstein Henry is an internationally recognized expert, consultant and public speaker on workplace restructuring, talent management, work/life balance, and the retention and promotion of lawyers with a focus on women.
 She is the author of LAW & REORDER: Legal Industry Solutions for Restructure, Retention, Promotion & Work/Life Balance

-Debbie is a sought after consultant and speaker before audiences including law firm management, general counsel, lawyers, professionals and employers outside of law, and students, as well as women lawyers, women professionals, and law student groups.
-A former practicing litigator, Debbie is President of Flex-Time Lawyers LLC®, an international consulting firm she founded in the late 1990s.
-Flex-Time Lawyers LLC is well known for running Best Law Firms for Women with Working Mother
+A former practicing litigator, Debbie is President of Flex-Time Lawyers LLC, a firm she founded in the late 1990s, providing consulting, training and speaking services to law firms, companies and non-profits in the US, Canada and Europe.
+Flex-Time Lawyers LLC is well known for running the Best Law Firms for Women initiative with Working Mother

 Debbie has garnered extensive visibility for her work from The New York Times